WalletConnect/WalletConnectSwift/README.md

     github "gnosis/WalletConnectSwift"

-Run `carthage` to build the framework and drag the WalletConnectSwift.framework in your Xcode project.
+Run `carthage update` to build the framework and drag the WalletConnectSwift.framework in your Xcode project.

 ## Swift Package Manager